Cleveland Cavaliers Vs. New York Knicks: Preview And Predictions

 Cleveland will drain at least 15 three-pointers: The Cavs are making an average of 17 trifectas against the Knicks.
 The Cavaliers have made 15 or more treys in six February games and are shooting 43.6 percent for beyond the arc this month.
 Cleveland ranks second in the league with 722 three-pointers.

-Anthony will score 22 points and make a pair of three pointers: Anthony has struggled against Cleveland this year, compiling 14.3 points as he is shooting only 38.3 percent from the field.
+Anthony will score 22 points and make a pair of three-pointers: Anthony has struggled against Cleveland this year, compiling 14.3 points as he is shooting only 38.3 percent from the field.
 He has been shooting the ball better of late, however, making 46.4 percent of his shots and 2.9 three-pointers in February.

 Porzingis will commit at least four fouls: The 21-year-old Latvian has been whistled for four fouls in a game more than 30 times this season, including eight of the last 11 games.
 He has fouled out twice during the recent stretch.